The BEST Sweet & Spicy Beef Jerky

 How to tell if your jerky is ready

-When the jerky is ready, it should stay straight up when you hold it horizontally (perpendicular to the floor).
+When the jerky is ready, it should stay straight up when you hold it horizontally (parallel to the floor).
 If it is still slightly flopping over (assuming it isn’t an extremely long piece), it probably needs more time.

 Another good way to tell if you jerky is ready is to rip it with the grain- if you see this white stringy stuff in the center, it is ready.
 I remember researching this and that there was a name for that white stringy stuff but I forgot what its called and can’t find it anymore.